UCLH-Digital-Innovation-Hub/Xhuma/azure/terraform/README.md

 3. Plans and applies the Terraform configuration
 4. Builds and pushes the Docker images to the created ACR

-## GitLab CI/CD Deployment (Alternative)

-For UCLH environments, you might also consider GitLab CI/CD, which is commonly used in the organization.
-A sample `.gitlab-ci.yml` could be created based on the GitHub Actions workflow.

 ## Resource Naming Conventions